prominence-eosc/docs-eosc/source/jobs.rst

 Listing jobs
 ^^^^^^^^^^^^

-The list command by default lists any active jobs, i.e. jobs which are idle or running:
+The list command by default lists any active jobs, i.e. jobs which are pending or running:

 .. code-block:: console

    $ prominence list
-   ID     STATUS   IMAGE                       CMD     ARGS 3101   idle     alahiff/testpi
+   ID     STATUS    IMAGE                       CMD     ARGS 3101   pending   alahiff/testpi
-   3103   idle     alahiff/cherab-jet:latest   python  batch_make_sensitivity_matrix.py 0 59
+   3103   pending   alahiff/cherab-jet:latest   python  batch_make_sensitivity_matrix.py 0 59
-   3104   idle     ikester/blender:latest      blender -b classroom/classroom.blend -o frame_### -f
+   3104   pending   ikester/blender:latest      blender -b classroom/classroom.blend -o frame_### -f

 It’s also possible to request a list of jobs using a constraint on the labels associated with each job.
 For example, if you submitted a group of jobs with a label ``name=run5``, the following would list all such jobs: